HAS-Tools-Fall2021/homework-XUEYANZZZ/Forecast_Submissions/Zhang_HW5.md

 ### Assignment 5
 <br />
 </center>
+____
+### Grade
+3/3: wow great job!
+I like how you used the USGS API to get the data we are going to get to that later in the class but you are ahead of the game :)

 Because the average flow dring last week is still over 90 cfs, I forecasted it during next week should be 80 cfs.